Celebrating our Healthcare Scientists

 Healthcare Scientists fulfil a number of different roles, mainly within the NHS.
-There are nearly 50 specialties, which are split into three main areas:
+There are nearly 50 specialties, which are split into four main areas:

 - Physiological sciences, where most scientists work directly with patients in areas such as audiology and sleep science.

 - Physical sciences, which offer wide-ranging roles from clinical engineering to medical imaging.

 - Life sciences, where most careers tend to be laboratory based.

 - Clinical Bioinformatics

 Today, we heard from several Healthcare Scientists who fall under the Life Sciences speciality.

 Meet Elaine, Principal Clinical Scientist, Infection Prevention and Control

 "I work as part of a multi-professional team consisting of nurses and doctors and I liaise with other scientists every day.
 Unlike many Healthcare Scientists within life sciences, my job has a lot of patient-facing components and broadly consists of three main elements: clinical work, research and education.